jundalisay/superb/content/en/research/indian/idea/chapter-02.md

 5. vyoma (ethereal)

-Saiṋcara (or saḿkrama) is:
+Crudification (saiṋcara or saḿkrama) is:
 - the transformation or metamorphosis of the One into these layers<!-- factors -->.
 - a process of analysis.

-In this analytical movement, the infinite Macrocosmic Entity (Niratishaya) gets transformed into innumerable finite entities (sátishaya).
+In this analytical movement, the infinite Macrocosmic Entity <!-- (Niratishaya) --> gets transformed into innumerable finite entities<!-- (sátishaya) -->.

 The supreme witnessing counterpart of all these finite entities remains the same as that of the Macrocosm.

-The Supreme Subjectivity is the prime cause of all these objectivities.
+The Supreme Subject is the prime cause of all these objects.
 As the witnessing entity, It is the multiple of all the multiplicities.

-## Pratisaiṋcara
+## Subtilification (Pratisaiṋcara)

-Pratisaiṋcara is:
+Subtilification is:
 - the movement from these multiplicities towards the supreme multiple
 - a synthetic movement
-- centre-seeking or introversial.
+- centre-seeking or introversial
 - the movement from the crude towards the subtle.

-It has its culminating point in the Macrocosmic Nucleus<!-- Puruśottama -->.
+It has its culminating point in the Macrocosmic Nucleus.

-This is not just the reversal of saiṋcara.
-If it were, then pratisaiṋcara would conflict with saiṋcara and disturb the equilibrium of the creative spirit.
+This is not just the reversal of crudification<!-- saiṋcara -->.
+If it were, then subtilification <!-- pratisaiṋcara --> would:
+- conflict with crudification <!-- saiṋcara --> and
+- disturb the equilibrium of the creative spirit.

 The static principle<!-- , or tamoguńa, --> creates external pressure.
-This results in the creation of the unifying and divisive forces. <!-- interial and exterial forces are created. -->
+- This results in the creation of the unifying and divisive forces <!-- or energies -->. <!-- interial and exterial forces are created. -->

 These 2 belligerent forces create a resultant unification or division <!-- interial or exterial --> internally or externally of the physical structure.

-Whenever and wherever the resultant <!-- interial --> unifier predominates, the structural solidarity of the physical body is properly maintained.
-The coordinated unifying <!-- interial --> forces are known as vital energy or práńáh.
+Whenever and wherever the resultant <!-- interial --> unifier predominates:
+- the structural solidarity of the physical body is properly maintained
+- the coordinated unifying <!-- interial --> forces are known as vital energy<!--  or práńáh -->.

 This vital energy is a blind force and has no intellect.
-Its prime cause is the static force.
+- Its prime cause is the static force.

 ## Mind

-Aside from creating vital energy, the external-static-pressure, from the constant fight between the unifying and divisive forces, also creates mind.
+Aside from creating vital energy, the external static pressure, from the constant fight between the unifying and divisive forces, also creates mind.

 As a result of the clash, portions of the physical body get powdered down, transformed into something subtler than the 5 fundamental layers, as “unit mind” or “microcosm”.

-This mind arises as a chemical reaction of physical clash within the unit structure.
+**This mind arises as a chemical reaction of physical clash within the unit structure.**
 - This is because its physical body itself is a creation of the Cosmic Mindstuff.
 - This Cosmic Mindstuff keeps the subtler Identity-layer and the Ego-layer as its dormant aspects.